graphene-blockchain/how.bitshares.works/docs/gph_holders/tokens/mpa.rst

 A crypto-currency, with the properties and advantages of Bitcoin, that is capable of maintaining price parity with a globally adopted currency (e.g. U.S.  dollar), has high utility for convenient and censorship resistant commerce.
-This can be achieved by BitShares' market pegged assets (MPA), a new type of freely traded digital asset whose value is meant to track the value of a conventional underlying asset by means of contracts for difference (CFD).
+This can be achieved by Graphene' market pegged assets (MPA), a new type of freely traded digital asset whose value is meant to track the value of a conventional underlying asset by means of contracts for difference (CFD).

 Instead of creating a UIA where the full control over supply is in the hands of the issuer, we can also create a **Market Pegged Asset** (MPA)